APRIL 8, 2026ERA · payer requirements

 • verified ERA enrollment and routing by payer, clearinghouse, TIN, and billing entity

-• TRN-aware EFT/ERA reassociation
+• TRN-aware EFT and ERA reassociation

 • preserved claim and service-line identifiers for reliable matching